SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 //- And then `throw $this->createAccessDeniedException('You must be logged in to checkout!');`.
 - Perfect, let's try checkout in incognito again - now user data pre-filled!

-### Workaround for Multiple Products Purchase
+## Workaround for Multiple Products Purchase
 ?
 The problem is that even if we will change the name and description of the product in the LS checkout - LS will still use the original name and image in the emails and orders.
-That's why probably better to create a base product, e.g. "E-lemonades" and use it as a base variant ID for multiple product purchases?
+That's why probably better to create a base product, e.g. "E-lemonade" and use it as a base variant ID for multiple product purchases?
 - OK, now a single product purchase looks awesome, but if we add one more product there's a problem - we purchase only the first product from our shopping cart.
 - Actually, there's a bigger problem - LS do not allow you to buy more than